Skip to content

 • Heat the milk to lukewarm (about 95 degrees F).
 Whisk the yeast into the milk.

-• Using the scale, measure flours, salt, cocoa powder, honey, molasses, butter and egg into the mixing bowl of a stand mixer.
+• Using the scale, measure flours, salt, cocoa powder, honey, sorghum syrup, butter and egg into the mixing bowl of a stand mixer.
 Add the milk mixture.

 • Using the paddle attachment, mix on low speed for 2 minutes.